vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 then you can launch a large number of VMs within 2 minutes.
 There is also an optional choice to indicate how to create a snapshot, vmthunder support two kinds of snapshot:
-(i) VMM-snapshot: using VMM to create a snapshot, which supports all kinds of virtual machine technology like Xen, Virtual BOX, VMWare etc.
+(i) VMM-snapshot: adopting VMM to create a snapshot, which supports all kinds of virtual machine technology like Xen, Virtual BOX, VMWare etc.
 (ii)DM-snapshot: using device mapper module to create a snapshot upon two volumes.
 One volume contains a base image with cache(snapshot_origin) for